-Trump is a breath of fresh air in the Persian Gulf
+Trump is a breath of fresh air in Gulf states

 Despite his best efforts, he failed to deliver on the Israel-Palestine peace process.
 His promise to retract a US military presence from the region may have won him a Nobel Peace Prize, but it has certainly left Libya and Iraq in pieces.

-However, for the Persian Gulf region there are two issues that rise above the rest in terms of bitterness with the current administration: the infamous Obama U-turn on the red line he imposed on US intervention in Syria if its regime used chemical weapons against its people, and the controversial Iran nuclear deal.
+However, for the Gulf states there are two issues that rise above the rest in terms of bitterness with the current administration: the infamous Obama U-turn on the red line he imposed on US intervention in Syria if its regime used chemical weapons against its people, and the controversial Iran nuclear deal.

 In both cases, the GCC argument is that the current administration's actions only encouraged further turmoil in the region.